TarGF: Learning Target Gradient Field to Rearrange Objects without Explicit Goal Specification: Result Analysis

 \subsection{Ablation Studies and Analysis}

 We conduct ablation studies on ball rearrangement tasks to investigate: 1) The effectiveness of the \textit{exploration guidance} provided from the target gradient field and 2) The necessity of combining the target gradient field with \textit{control algorithms} to adapt to the environment dynamics.
-To this end, we construct an ablated version named \textit{Ours w/o Residual} that drops the residual policy learning and another one named \textit{Ours w/o RL} that only takes gradient-based action $\ac^g$ as policy.
+To this end, we construct an ablated version named \textit{Ours w/o Residual} that drops the residual policy learning and another named \textit{Ours w/o RL} that only takes gradient-based action $\ac^g$ as policy.

-\textbf{Ours w/o Residual:} The CS-bar in Fig.~\ref{tab:comparative} shows that \textit{Ours(SAC)} significantly outperforms the \textit{Ours w/o Residual} in CS, which means the agent is easy to over-exploit few modes with high density.
-We also show qualitative results in Appendix~\ref{sec: single_mode} that without the residual policy learning, the objects are usually arranged into a single pattern.
+\textbf{Ours w/o Residual:} The CS bars in Fig.~\ref{tab:comparative} shows that \textit{Ours~(SAC)} significantly outperforms the \textit{Ours w/o Residual} in CS, which means the agent is easy to over-exploit few modes with high density.
+We also show qualitative results in Appendix~\ref{sec: single_mode} that the objects are usually arranged into a single pattern without the residual policy learning.

-\textbf{Ours w/o RL:} The PL in Fig.~\ref{tab:comparative} shows that without the control algorithm serving as the backbone, the rearrangement efficiency of \textit{Ours w/o RL} is significantly lower than \textit{Ours(SAC)} and \textit{Ours(ORCA)}.
-Meanwhile, the ACN of \textit{Ours w/o RL} is significantly larger than \textit{Ours(SAC)} and \textit{Ours(ORCA)}, which indicates the gradient-based action may cause collisions which hurts the efficiency.
+\textbf{Ours w/o RL:} The PL curves in Fig.~\ref{tab:comparative} show that without the control algorithm serving as the backbone, the rearrangement efficiency of \textit{Ours w/o RL} is significantly lower than \textit{Ours~(SAC)} and \textit{Ours~(ORCA)}.
+Meanwhile, the ACN of \textit{Ours w/o RL} is significantly larger than \textit{Ours~(SAC)} and \textit{Ours~(ORCA)}, which indicates the gradient-based action may cause severe collisions without adapting to the environment dynamics.

-\textbf{Generalisation:} We further evaluate the generalisation of our methods to different numbers of objects.
-To be specific, we train all the policies in the ball environment with $ 3 \times 7 = 21$ balls.
-During the testing phase, we directly transfer each policy to environments with increased ball number, i.e., $3\times 8$, $3\times 9$, and $3\times 10$, without any fine-tuning.
-As shown in Fig. \ref{tab:ball diff num}, we report the averaged PL increment from initial to target states of each policy in each configuration.
-The results indicate that our framework generalises well to different numbers of balls with the least performance drop compared with baselines in all three ball rearrangement tasks.
+\textbf{Scalability:} We further evaluate the scalability of our methods by zero-shot transferring the learned model to rearrange different numbers of objects.
+Specifically, we train all the policies in the ball environment with $ 3 \times 7 = 21$ balls.
+During the testing phase, we directly transfer each policy to environments with increased ball numbers, i.e., $3\times 8$, $3\times 9$, and $3\times 10$, without any fine-tuning.
+In Fig. \ref{tab:ball diff num}, we report the averaged PL increment from each method's initial to target states.
+Results show that our method still outperforms baselines under different numbers of balls.